 While fish oils aren’t a cure for AMD, I’m still a big believer in them.
 I think they’re important to offset some of the medication induced vision damage that naturally occurs over time through usage of statins, nonsteroidal anti-inflammatory drugs, steroids and seizure medicine.
 Fish oils also suppress the inflammatory mediators such as thromboxanes, prostaglandins and leukotrienes.
 There’s now a clearer understanding that inflammation in our body does not passively take place.

 There are good compounds being discovered called resolvins, protectins, and maresins which work to reduce inflammation in your body and essential fatty acids help protect those compounds, thus speeding the rate at which you reduce inflammation.
 Fish oils, both EPA and DHA are very good for the body, and also for eye health.
 DHA accounts for more than one-third of the fatty acids in the retina of your eye.
 I happen to know this and created a High-DHA supplement, one of the strongest available on the US market without a prescription.
-CLICK HERE if you’d like to learn more, this is 100 soft gels (more than 3 month supply).

 Remember, everything you take is going to be synergistic!